Javier4le/manz-challenges/README.md

 ## Description

-This is a repository that stores the development of all @ManzDev challenges.
+This is a repository that stores the development of all <a href="https://github.com/ManzDev">@ManzDev</a> challenges in Git submodules.
 >🌍 **URL**: *https://lenguajejs.com/retos/*

 <br/>